Algebraic interpretation of discrete families of matrix valued orthogonal polynomials: Algebraic interpretation for MVOPs

-\begin{remark} Unlike in the scalar-valued situation, an operator might be diagonalisable with different set of eigenvalues, and thus different eigenbases.
-This will lead to different matrix-valued orthogonal polynomials that might be equivalent.
+\begin{remark} Unlike in the scalar valued situation, an operator might be diagonalisable with different set of eigenvalues, and thus different eigenbases.
+This will lead to different matrix valued orthogonal polynomials that might be equivalent.
 As an example let us consider diagonal change of eigenbasis.
 Consider $f_i=P_ie_i$ and $\Psi_i=Q_i\phi_i$ with $P_i,\ Q_i\in GL_n(\dC)$.
 Then one has

 We then introduce $\Pi'_n$ by

 The matrix $( f_0,\Psi_j) $ is invertible if $( e_0,\phi_j)$ is invertible.
 This leads to the relation

 Thus the polynomials $\Pi_n$ and $\Pi'_n$ gives two equivalent families of matrix valued orthogonal polynomials in the sense that their associated weight are conjugated by an invertible matrix.
 More precisely one has: